 Liberals and Democrats have tried numerous methods to prevent people from voting Republican.
 They’ve tried calling Republican candidates for any office dumb, stupid, uneducated, an amiable dunce, a hick, a hayseed, ignorant, and the numerous other adjectives Roget’s Thesaurus offers for the term ‘dumb’.
-When liberals and Democrats prove unsuccessful in their attempts to convince a sufficient number of the subset that Republican candidates are dumb, they attempt to divide and conquer the voter by groups.
+When liberals and Democrats proved unsuccessful in their attempts to convince a sufficient number of the subset that Republican candidates are dumb, they attempt to divide and conquer the voter by groups.
 They attempt to convince the voter that the Republican candidate is anti-woman, anti-minority, anti-science, anti-health care, and anti-legal immigrant.
 If that does not work, they declare the Electoral College antiquated.

 “This time it’s different,” Democrats and Democrat loyalists say in every election cycle.
 “This candidate is no (fill in the blank with a former Republican office holder).
 This candidate truly is dumb, incompetent, racist, anti-whatever.”
 This casual observer wonders why no one calls them out on this, for this is the very definition of talking points.
 I must concede that if it ever became ineffective, they would not do it anymore.